2015 Aegon International

 The 2015 Aegon International was a women's tennis tournament played on outdoor grass courts.
-It was the 41st edition of the event, and was classified as a WTA Premier tournament on the 2015 WTA Tour.
+It was the 41st edition of the tournament, and was classified as a WTA Premier tournament on the 2015 WTA Tour.
 The event took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom from 22 June through 27 June 2015.
+Unseeded Belinda Bencic won the singles title.